With the Covid pandemic decreasing offline transactions by 60%, it comes as no surprise that the payments industry is undergoing a quiet revolution.

 What is there to understand about payments?

-The main idea behind Paytech is that before, payments was just an exchange of money.
-But now with wearables, innovations in payment methods, and embedded finance, transactions play a much larger part of someone’s life.
+The main idea behind Paytech is that before, payments were just an exchange of money.
+But now with wearables, innovations in payment methods, and embedded finance, transactions play a much larger part in someone’s life.
 As more people switch to mobile and digital payments, the payment experience is being completely reinvented - which means so is the customer experience.
 This turns payments into a branding opportunity rather than just a simple transaction.

 PayTech Industry Overview

 The Paytech industry is growing rapidly every year due to the steady increase in digital payments.
-According to Capgemini’s 2020 World Payments Report, global non-cash transactions grew by 14% and totalled 708.9 billion in 2019 - the highest surge in the last 10 years (and that’s before the pandemic!).
+According to Capgemini’s 2020 World Payments Report, global non-cash transactions grew by 14% and totaled 708.9 billion in 2019 - the highest surge in the last 10 years (and that’s before the pandemic!).
 According to ACI Worldwide, global e-commerce sales experienced a 209% growth compared to the same period last year.
 And finally, e-wallet adoption rates - a sector that usually remains stagnant in the West - have finally started increasing in countries like the US.

 The Paytech industry is booming, and thanks to new regulations and initiatives such as PSD2 and Open Banking, it seems it’s only getting started.
 With the Covid pandemic encouraging consumers to stay away from cash, it seems that cashless transactions are continuously on the rise, with some predicting 1.3 billion mobile payment transaction users in 2023.